Distributed Secret Dissemination Across a Network: Proof of -collusion-resistance

 Throughout the proof, we will use the function $H(.)$ to denote the Shannon entropy.
 All logarithms in the computation of the entropy functions are assumed to be taken to the base $q$.

-As an intermediate step in the proof, we shall show that given all the secret values $\mathbf{s}$ as side-information, the $(k-1)$ colluding participants can recover all the $R$ random values, i.e., we shall show that $H (\mathbf{r} | \mathbf{e}, \mathbf{s})= 0$.
+As an intermediate step in the proof, we will show that given all the secret values $\mathbf{s}$ as side-information, the $(k-1)$ colluding participants can recover all the $R$ random values, i.e., we will show that $H (\mathbf{r} | \mathbf{e}, \mathbf{s})= 0$.
 To this end, observe that since the code is linear, if the secret values $\Msa$ and $\Msc$ are known to the colluding participants, they can subtract the components of $\Msa$ and $\Msc$ from $C_\mathcal{J}$, to obtain

-Since $\Psi_\mathcal{J}$ is Vandermonde with all non-zero entries, when restricted to columns $2$ to $(k-1)$, it forms a $((k-1)\times(k-1))$ invertible matrix.
+Since $\Psi_\mathcal{J}$ is a $((k-1)\times d)$ Vandermonde matrix with all non-zero entries, when restricted to columns $2$ to $(k-1)$, it forms a $((k-1)\times(k-1))$ invertible matrix.
 This allows recovery of the random values in $\Mrb$ and $\Mre$.
 Subtracting the components of these decoded values gives

 and in a manner identical to that of decoding $\Mrb$ and $\Mre$, the colluding participants can decode the remaining random values $\Mrd$.
-Thus, given the secret values, the $(k-1)$ colluding participants can decode all the random values, and hence \beq H (\mathbf{r} | \mathbf{e}, \mathbf{s})= 0~. \eeq
+Thus, given the secret values, the $(k-1)$ colluding participants can decode all the random values, which implies \beq H (\mathbf{r} | \mathbf{e}, \mathbf{s})= 0~. \eeq